mcu-debug/memview/README.md

 -   Infinite scroll capable.
 Currently, artificially limited to 4MB and this may change.
     -   Very little data is fetched depending on what is being viewed and more is loaded as you scroll.
 -   1/4/8 byte views.
 Decoded bytes are only shown in 1-byte mode.
+Saving to clipboard/file is always done in 1-byte more
 -   Persistent views that survive multiple debug sessions and VSCode restarts.
 -   Visually tell which bytes were modified since last 'resume' of a program.
 Changed cells (byte, word or double-word) are highlighted.
 -   One panel hosts multiple views that you can switch between.
 This was a deliberate choice.